 Riding a motorbike to Kuang Si Waterfall

 Traffic isn’t the main issue, nor is it the speed.
-The issue is poor driving skills.
-Throw your assumptions of “rules of the road” out the window.
-The amount of vehicles (especially large trucks) have ballooned over the past two years and people are unaccustomed to sharing the road.
-Don’t be surprised if you see 12-year old kids street racing or suicidal dogs darting out onto the road.
-Tourist motorbike accidents are common along the road to Kuang Si – I witnessed a nasty wipeout on one of the bridges.
-And remember, a proper hospital is a 1.5 hour flight away.
+The issue is driving skills.
+Throw your assumptions of “rules of the road” out the window, driving in Laos is different and foreigners will not be accustomed to it.
+The amount of vehicles (especially large trucks) have ballooned over the past two years.
+There are 12-year old kids street racing, dogs darting out onto the road, potholes, broken bridges.
+Tourist motorbike accidents are common along the road to Kuang Si; I witnessed a particularly nasty wipeout on one of the bridges.
+It seems that at least once a week, I hear of a tourist getting in a motorbike accident.
+Remember, the closest hospital of international standard is in Bangkok, a 1.5 hour flight away.
+Many travel insurance policies don’t cover motorbike riding without a license, read your policy.

 Pro: Independence, get to see the scenery.